-Similar to institutional pressure, project teams may face significant external pressure.
-Customers want the deliverables yesterday, clients want the moon on a shoestring budget, and competitors are moving fast where you seem to be standing still.
+Like institutional pressure, project teams may face significant external pressure.
+Customers want the deliverables as soon as possible, and competitors are moving fast where you seem to be standing still.

-So the project team rushes through the project to get something to market, fast, or the risk losing ground in the market.
+So, the project team rushes through the project to get something to market quickly, or they risk losing ground in the market.
 What they get out there as a deliverable, though, rarely meets expectations.

 The Cost of Poor Pre-Planning

-Although there are many other root causes of poor pre-planning, these are the ones I observe most commonly.
+Although there are many other root causes of poor pre-planning, the previous three are quite common.
 At the end of the day the results are the same: budget overruns, schedule overruns, team frustration, client frustration, reduced morale, and complacency.

 4 Tips for Improving Project Pre-Planning Activities